Bumblebee202111/doubean-public/README.md

   * More details & sub-features

 * Remember last bottom/Subjects tabs

-* Allow non rooted users to browse personal content if user ID is provided
+* Allow non rooted users (guests) to browse personal content if user ID is provided

 * Groups
   * Fix the issue of losing last positions after researching on the Subjects tab, a simpler case of TabRow + HorizontalPager + LazyList + Pagination + Navigation Compose
   * Dynamic topic sorts-by

-  - Error body
   - Caching everything in ROOM was a mistake, adding much complexity

   * Home